Time Well Spent

 • working no more than 48 hours per week on average (and all other rules in the Working Time Regulations 1998)

-As well as these rights, employees (people working under a contract of service) are covered by employment legislation and this includes:
+As well as these rights, employees (people working under a contract of service) are covered by employment legislation.
+This includes:

 • belonging to a trade union (and all accompanying rights, such as time off for union activities)